CATHERINE BAKER is Lecturer in 20th Century

 Catherine has keen interests in research

-served as communications officer of the LGBT Staff Network at the
+Group and is the acting chair of the LGBT Staff Network at the

-University of Southampton.
+University of Hull.